 The Board of Directors of Sunsuper Pty Ltd has equal numbers of employer nominated, employee nominated and independent directors.
 According to the Constitution of the Company, there are six shares on issue.
 With the exception of independent directors, each share has the right to nominate one director.
-Independent directors are appointed and removed by a unanimous directors' vote.
+Independent directors are appointed or removed by the directors in accordance with the Constitution.
 The shares in the Company, and therefore the right to nominate certain directors are owned as follows: